 Robert Larner, M.D.
 College of Medicine at the University of Vermont

 The Department of Pathology and Laboratory Medicine of The Robert Larner, M.D.
-College of Medicine at the University of Vermont (UVM) is seeking an academic pathologist for a full time faculty appointment on the Clinical Scholar Pathway at any professorial rank with expertise in surgical pathology.
-The candidate must possess strong general surgical pathology skills with subspecialty training, experience, and/or special interest in Gastrointestinal, Genitourinary, or Head and Neck Pathology.
-The successful candidate will work in the Anatomic Pathology Division of the Clinical Laboratory at the University of Vermont Medical Center as part of the UVM Health Network.
-Board eligibility/certification in Anatomic Pathology is required, fellowship training in subspecialties such as gastrointestinal or genitourinary pathology is highly preferred, and prior diagnostic experience is desirable.
-Additional training or expertise in an additional subspecialty area of surgical pathology also is desirable.
-The candidate should be committed to education of medical students, residents, and surgical pathology fellows.
-The candidate is expected to pursue scholarly activities and clinical research and should provide a description of their academic work and future plans in their cover letter.
-Surgical Pathology at UVM Medical Center serves northern Vermont, New York and New Hampshire and processes over 40,000 surgical specimens annually.
+College of Medicine at the University of Vermont (UVM) is seeking an academic surgicalpathologist/cytopathologist for a full-time faculty appointment on the Clinical Scholar Pathway (non-tenure) at the Assistant, Associate, or Professor academic rank.
+Board eligibility or certification in Anatomic Pathology and cytopathology is required.
+The candidate must possess interest and/or experience in breast pathology and join our subspecialty team serving as an expert consultant.
+Subspecialty interest in additional areas of surgical pathology, to include Pulmonary/Thoracic, Bone & Soft Tissue and renal pathology is highly desired, and additional training and support in these areas would be provided.
+The candidate will join our 24 pathology colleagues in the Division of Anatomic Pathology at the University of Vermont Medical Center, which is the academic hospital in UVM Health Network.
+The Department serves as a regional reference laboratory for Vermont, upstate New York, and upstate New Hampshire, and the Department reviews approximately 45,000 surgical pathology specimens annually.
+The candidate should be committed to education of medical students, residents, and surgical pathology and cytopathology fellows.
+The candidate is expected to pursue scholarly activities and/or clinical research and should provide a description of their academic work and future plans in their cover letter.

-The Department and the University of Vermont are especially interested in candidates who can contribute to diversity and inclusion through their service and leadership.
+The University is especially interested in candidates who can contribute to the diversity and excellence of the academic community through their research, teaching and/or service.
+Applicants are requested to include in their cover letter information about how they will further this goal.
 The University of Vermont is an Equal Opportunity/Affirmative Action Employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, protected veteran status, or any other category legally protected by federal or state law.
 The University encourages applications from all individuals who will contribute to the diversity and excellence of the institution.

-Please prepare an introductory cover letter summarizing your qualifications, expertise and specifically describe your prior contributions and commitment to diversity, equity and inclusive excellence, a curriculum vitae and names and contact information for three references, and apply online at www.uvmjobs.com and reference posting # F1672PO.
+Please prepare an introductory cover letter summarizing your qualifications and expertise, a curriculum vitae, a statement specifically describing your prior contributions and commitment to diversity, equity and inclusive excellence, and names and contact information for three references, and apply online at www.uvmjobs.com and reference posting # F2256PO.
 Review of applications will begin immediately.
-Applications will be accepted until the position is filled; however, we strongly encourage the submission of application materials by November 16, 2020.
+Applications will be accepted until the position is filled; however, we strongly encourage the submission of application materials by July 1, 2022.
 Please direct any questions regarding the application process to: